MrR0807/Notes/Unit-Testing-Principles-Khorikov/notes.md

 * code coverage
 * branch coverage

-**Tt’s detrimental for programmers to aim at a particular coverage number and why you can’t just rely on coverage metrics to determine the quality of your test suite.**
+**It’s detrimental for programmers to aim at a particular coverage number and why you can’t just rely on coverage metrics to determine the quality of your test suite.**

 **If a metric shows that there’s too little coverage in your code base — say, only 10% — that’s a good indication that you are not testing enough.
 But the reverse isn’t true: even 100% coverage isn’t a guarantee that you have a good-quality test suite.
 A test suite that provides high coverage can still be of poor quality.**